-The network discovery software Fing has been born out of the ashes of the much acclaimed Look@Lan network monitoring and discovery software.
 The project is still in an early stage and comes with a command line version for the Microsoft Windows, Linux and Apple Macintosh operating system.
 This might turn away users who do not like working with the command line.
-The interactive mode that has been build into the network discovery software on the other hand might convince them to give it a try nevertheless.
+The interactive mode that has been added the network discovery software on the other hand might convince them to give it a try nevertheless.

-Fing can be run with a single command from the command line or started in interactive mode which basically consists of a series of questions and simple answers provided by the user.
-The first question for example after starting the interactive mode is about the mode the software should run in.
-Options are discovery, scan or infos.
+The interactive mode consists of a series of questions and simple answers provided by you.
+The first question for example after starting the interactive mode is about the mode the software should run in: options are discovery, scan or information

 - Discovery: Will start the network discovery module.
 The user has to pick a network adapter and answer several additional questions.
 Fing will generate a network discovery report in the end.